Last Updated November 13, 2023

 However, the presets do not work perfectly every time.
 Sometimes ingredients require tamping to start circulating past the blades, so you can’t always “walk away.”
 Also, the preset time might not be the optimum blending time if you modify a recipe.
 You may find that your smoothie is not fully blended after the smoothie program runs, so you have to run it again.
 A commercial coffee or smoothie shop makes the same recipes over and over, so in that setting presets are extremely useful.
 If you constantly make new combinations and of differing amounts, as many home users do, the settings may be less useful.
 It’s not too hard to tell when something is sufficiently blended, and after a few trials anyone should be able to figure it out.
-For these reasons I personally would not pay extra for the preset settings.
-However I know many people who have the presets and love them.
+For these reasons, I personally would not pay extra for the preset settings.
+However, I know many people who have the presets love them.
 One thing to remember is that the machines with presets still have the variable speed knob for full manual control.
 If you don’t mind the added cost of presets, you can always switch back and forth to manual control.

-Vitamix released the “Next Generation,” aka “G-Series” models in 2012.
+Vitamix released the “Next Generation,” aka “G-Series,” models in 2012.
 Both the base and the pitcher have an updated design.
-The base has slightly better sound muffling and also has better airflow which means that it can work a bit harder before it overheats.
+The base has slightly better sound muffling and also has better airflow which means that it can work harder before it overheats.
 To go with the better-cooled motor, the updated pitcher has a 4-inch blade instead of the Standard/Classic “C-Series” 3-inch blade.
 The 4-inch blade is in a shorter and wider container that has the same capacity as the 64-oz C-Series container.

 Advantages of the wider design: